Sunilkumarr/Applozic-Objective-C-Sample-App/Documentation/Integration.md

 The method file that we need here is `ALChatManager` files.

 1. Download the `ALChatManager.swift` [here](https://github.com/AppLozic/Applozic-Objective-C-Sample-App/blob/main/ApplozicSwiftObjcSample/ALChatManager.swift)  and add the downloaded `ALChatManager.swift` in your project add the bridging header if it asks.
-2. Open `ALChatManager.swift` file in your Xcode and Replace "applozic-sample-app" with your App ID from [here](https://console.applozic.com/settings/install)
+2. Open `ALChatManager.swift` file in your Xcode and Replace "applozic-sample-app" with your App ID from [here](https://console.applozic.com/settings)
-3. Download the `ApplozicWrapper.swift` for push notification setup you can download from [here](https://github.com/AppLozic/Applozic-Objective-C-Sample-App/blob/main/ApplozicSwiftObjcSample/ApplozicWrapper.swift) and add the downloaded `ApplozicWrapper.swift` in your project.

 <a name="register-login-user"></a>
 ### 2. Register/Login the User